-๐ฟ๐ผ Zimbabwe visa for United States citizens
+๐ฟ๐ผ Zimbabwe visa for Americans

 United States passport holders need an e-Visa for Zimbabwe.
 You apply online before you fly and arrive with the approval attached to your passport, typically for 30 days.